Piano Lessons For Adults?

 Older people can definitely learn how to play piano

 The Piano Dragon Way to practice is working like magic on both myself and my 80 year old uncle.
 We have proven that you do not have to start when you are young.
 It’s never too late to make your dream of playing piano come true.

-If you have tried to learn piano before and stopped playing, I hope you will find inspiration in my story.
-Trust me, you can learn piano if you learn how to practice effectively.
+If you have tried to learn piano before and given up, or think you don’t have rhythm, I hope you will find inspiration in my uncle’s story.
+Trust me, it’s just that you missed one little thing about how to practice.
+You can learn piano if you learn how to practice effectively.

 -Bill Deputy (pianodragon)